Pre-Doctoral Osteopathic Teaching Fellowship

-The OPP Fellowship is a highly competitive program requiring that students go through an application and interview process.
-Four students are chosen per campus per year.
-Participation in the Pre-Doctoral Osteopathic Principles and Practice Fellowship extends the student’s tenure at RVU by one year.
-Program experiences will occur in Years 3 and 4.
-Each fellow will alternately rotate between fellowship duties and the clinical clerkships curriculum approximately every 3 months resulting in a six-month involvement in each of Year 3 and Year 4.
-In Year 5, Fellows will return to the normal Year 4 Clinical Clerkships curriculum.
+The Osteopathic Teaching Fellowship is a highly competitive program requiring students to undergo a rigorous application and interview process.
+Fellows must remain in good academic standing throughout the 3rd year.
+Participation in the Pre-Doctoral Osteopathic Teaching Fellowship extends the student’s training at RVU by one year.
+Program experiences will occur during Year 4.
+In Year 5, Fellows return to the Year 4 Clinical Rotations curriculum.
 A certificate indicating successful completion of the fellowship will be awarded at graduation.